the-events-calendar/event-tickets/readme.txt

 = Event Tickets Plus =

-Get premium support and add paid ticketing features with [Event Tickets Plus](http://m.tri.be/18wg).
-This includes the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard!
-We currently support WooCommerce or Easy Digital Downloads.
+Get premium support and advanced ticketing features with [Event Tickets Plus](http://m.tri.be/18wg).
+This includes the ability to sell tickets, collect sales, and manage attendees all from within your WordPress dashboard, using your favorite e-commerce provider.
+Tickets can share stock or have custom registration fields.

 = The Events Calendar =